THE NATIONAL AMERICAN GLASS CLUB |

 The Glass Club Bulletin, a semi-annual publication, is given to the membership which includes more than thirty museums, libraries and other institutions in the United States, Canada and abroad.
 The Bulletin's editors have consistently brought to their readers leading scholarship in a wide variety of original articles and research, not only about American glass, but on international glass topics from antiquity to the work of contemporary artists.

-The previous issue of The Glass Club Bulletin, Autumn 2020, Number 238, contained:
+The previous issue of The Glass Club Bulletin, Spring 2024, Number 243, contained:

 Back issues are available for purchase at $7.00 each.
 A complete set of The